electron/electronjs.org-old/data/blog/electron-5-0.md

 ### Defaults for packaged apps

-Packaged apps will now behave the same as the default app, which means that a default application menu will be created unless the app has one and the `window-all-closed` event will be automatically handled unless the app handles the event.
+Packaged apps will now behave the same as the default app: a default application menu will be created unless the app has one and the `window-all-closed` event will be automatically handled unless the app handles the event.

 ### Mixed sandbox

 Mixed sandbox mode is now enabled by default.
 Renderers launched with `sandbox: true` will now be actually sandboxed, where previously they would only be sandboxed if mixed-sandbox mode was also enabled.

 ### Security improvements
 The default values of `nodeIntegration` and `webviewTag` are now false to improve security.